Apply to the Program

 The CSPA program at James Madison University consists of approximately 28 students - fourteen first year students and fourteen second year students.
 This provides students the opportunity to work directly with professionals in the Division of Student Affairs and University Planning.
 Most of the student personnel courses are taught by these same professionals.
 Each student is also assigned an advisor who is a member of the CSPA Advisory Committee.
 The academic program consists of 36 hours taken in two years.

-Please note the priority application deadline is January 15, 2017.
+Please note the priority application deadline is January 2, 2023.
+The final deadline has been extended to February 15, 2023.
 All application forms and supporting materials are due at this time.
-Following the initial review of all the written application materials, the program committee will invite candidates for an on-campus interview during the month of February.
+Following the initial review of all the written application materials, the program committee will invite candidates for an interview during the month of February.
 If invited, this interview is a required part of the application process.
 The program begins reviewing applications upon receipt and will give preference to applications received by the priority deadline.
-In addition, if you are invited for the on-campus interview you will be asked for your preference of assistantship sites based on those available for the coming academic year (rising second year students in the program will have selected their sites).
-Candidates will have the opportunity to interview for their assistantship sites during the on-campus interview.
+In addition, if you are invited for an interview you will be asked for your preference of assistantship sites based on those available for the coming academic year (rising second year students in the program will have selected their sites).
+Candidates will have the opportunity to interview for their assistantship sites.

-If you have any questions, please feel free to call me at (540) 568-3705 or e-mail me at email@example.com.
+If you have any questions, please feel free to call me at (540) 568-6522 or email me at email@example.com.
 We look forward to hearing from you.